-- You can set up links so that they open in a new window and do not take the visitor away from your page.
+- Set up links so that they open in a new window and do not take the visitor away from your page.

 - Every email you receive is a warm lead.
 Make sure it is obvious how customers can get in touch with you and respond to enquiries quickly.

-- Set up a discussion forum and encourage customers to exchange tips and advice.
+- Consider setting up a discussion forum.
+Encourage customers to exchange tips and advice.
 There are several free packages available, although they may take time to set up.